3rd Battalion, 319th Field Artillery Regiment: Operation Junction City

 From 22 February to 15 March 1967, 3/319 participated in Operation Junction City, including the only conventional parachute assault conducted by the US Army in Vietnam.
-For the operation, Battery A was attached to Task Force 2/503rd to conduct the airborne assault, while the battalion received to the operational control of 4.2in mortar platoons from 1/503rd and 4/503rd to provide centralized control of the remaining 4 firing units for the operation.
+For the operation, Battery A was attached to Task Force 2/503rd to conduct the airborne assault, while the battalion received to the operational control of 4.2in mortar platoons from 1/503rd and 4/503rd to provide centralized control of the remaining four firing units for the operation.
 Operation Junction City was aimed at the destruction of the Central Office of South Vietnam (the Viet Cong political headquarters) and the PAVN 9th Division in the "War Zone C" area of Tây Ninh Province.
 The brigade formed the north-east shoulder of a multi-brigade cordon.
-The brigade conducted the parachute assault to ease the requirements for helicopter support and "place the maximum number of troops on the ground in the shorted period of time", although the bulk of the brigade conducted helicopter insertions before their search and destroy operations.
+The brigade conducted the parachute assault to ease the requirements for helicopter support and "place the maximum number of troops on the ground in the shortest period of time", although the bulk of the brigade conducted helicopter insertions before their search and destroy operations.

-On 19 February, the battalion (less Battery A, which remained at Bien Hoa to prepare for the parachute assault) moved to Quần Lợi and conducted final preparations for the operation.
+On 19 February, the battalion (less Battery A, which remained at Bien Hoa to prepare for the parachute assault) moved to Quần Lợi Base Camp and conducted final preparations for the operation.
 At 09:00 on 22 February, Battery A landed with 2/503 PIR on Drop Zone "C" at grid coordinates XT 339929.
 The battalion then established the brigade Fire Support Base in Position Liz with the brigade command post to support search and destroy operations by the three infantry battalions.
 On 5 March, the battalion moved by road from FSB Liz to FSB III.
 On 10 March, the battalion was credited with 127 enemy killed while firing in support of 2nd Battalion, 2nd Infantry (Mechanized) from the 1st Infantry Division.
 On 14 March, the battalion moved to Suoi Da and returned to Bien Hoa by ground convoy on 15 March.
 Over the 20 days of the operation, the battalion fired 45,282 rounds in 1,423 missions.